EBM660 - Venture Practicum

 - determine goals for the project

-- plan the tasks, materials, budget, and action plan (steps, timelines and whose responsible) for the project
+- plan the tasks, 2 methods materials, budget, and action plan (steps, timelines and whose responsible) for the project

 - incorporate sustainability and green business practices into the project